matweldon/markdown_llm/README.md

 2. Set the API key (see below).

-3. (Optional) ensure you have the `code` command in your PATH, or edit the `editor_cmd` option in config (see below) to open the text editor of your choice.
+3. Ensure you have the `code` command in your PATH, or edit the `editor_cmd` option in config (see below) to open the text editor of your choice.

 ## API key management